Exact volume-law entangled zero-energy eigenstates in a large class of spin models: Generalization of Theorem to higher dimensions and applications to the nearest neighbor spin- model on a hypercube

-Note that by interchanging the dimers (i.e., changing the red color to blue color and vice-versa), we get a different zero energy state (which can be verified to be orthogonal to the previous ones in this case) in each case.
-The examples presented in Fig.~\ref{fig: sup_1} serve as representatives of classes of zero energy eigenstates in the spin-$S$ $XY$ model in higher dimensions.
-A systematic investigation of the various classes, in particular, enumerating the number of distinct classes and the corresponding number of states within each class, is an interesting direction worth exploring in the future.
+Our ideas can be readily generalized to three and higher dimensions.
+Certain zero-energy states of the type $|\Lambda\rangle_{\mathcal{C}}$ for the spin-$S$ $XY$ model with a transverse field on a $(M{\times}2L{\times}N)$ cuboid is shown in Fig.~\ref{fig: supp_fig6}.
+A systematic investigation of the various classes, in particular, precisely enumerating the number of distinct classes and the corresponding number of states within each class, is an interesting direction that we leave for future exploration.